bioinformaticsdotca/BiCG_2018/module10/module1_lab.md

 * Install Docker and launch a container inside a virtual machine
 * Setup the ICGC storage client packaged as a docker container
 * Learn how to access protected data in the Cloud using the ICGC storage client
+* Snapshot your VM and share it with other cloud tenants
+* Launch a new VM from a shared image
+* Scale out your VMs to meet the needs of this task (instructor only)

 Things to know before you start: